XodoDocs/itext-legacy-tmc-techblog/pdfchain/whitepaper_js_8_30_2017.md

 ### Concrete implementation using JSON-RPC and MultiChain

 As a proof of concept we have provided an implementation of the interface IBlockchain using JSON-RPC (remote procedure call) and MultiChain.
-If you want to learn more about setting up a blockchain instance with MultiChain, check out their website for more resources.
-In particular the getting started guide at https://www.multichain.com/getting-started/.
+If you want to learn more about setting up a blockchain instance with MultiChain, check out their website for more resources, in particular the getting started guide at https://www.multichain.com/getting-started/.

 ### Example(s)